 - around 1/2 cup of icing sugar, sifted and lump-free

 1. Add the icing sugar gradually to the passionfruit until you get your desired consistency.
 You want it to be sort of sticky and thick enough to coat the loaf without being absorbed in.

 2. Make sure the loaf is cool before you attempt to coat it.
 When it comes to coating, just drizzle over the top and leave to cook.

 Note: Whilst the passionfruit seeds weren't too much of a distraction, I can understand why you might prefer to use the juice alone.
 If this is the case, just strain the pulp through a sieve in before adding the icing sugar.

 The glaze adds a nice gloss to your loaf.
 I read about using passionfruit on banana bread somewhere online and the combination pulls off extremely well.
 I imagine that if I used a passionfruit glaze on a coconut-banana loaf, it would be like a tropical heaven!

 I like banana bread in thick slices served warm alone or with vanilla ice-cream.
-These are perfect for beginners and are so rewarding when you smell them baking.
+This recipe is perfect for beginners and is so rewarding when you smell the baking.
 I imagine that if you leave the banana loaf covered in foil in the fridge overnight, it would become more moist and dense overnight (same principle as mudcakes).
 It's a shame I can't test that theory out for myself because my loaf didn't even last 20 minutes!
 In fact 2 slices disappeared before I even got the glaze on.